 In July 2015, the Company's Board of Directors formed an Audit Committee and Compensation Committee.
 Actions taken by these committees are reported to the full Board.
-Our Board of Directors selected Marcum LLP, as our independent registered public accounting firm for purposes of auditing our financial statements for the year ended December 31, 2020, the six months ended December 31, 2019 and for the year ended June 30, 2019, respectively.
-In accordance with board of director's practice, Marcum LLP's services were pre -approved to perform these audit services for us prior to its engagement.
+Our Audit Committee selected Marcum LLP, as our independent registered public accounting firm for purposes of auditing our financial statements for the years ended December 31, 2022 and 2021, respectively.
+In accordance with Audit Committee's practice, Marcum LLP's services were pre-approved to perform these audit services for us prior to its engagement.